Adventure Birding 'n Outdoors in New Guinea's Wild West

 reedbeds.
 Here both Lewin's Rail and Spotless Crake ordinarily come out to feed toward dusk, and we may hear both species

 vocalizing in season.
-Other birds we may see here include Black and Yellow Bittern, Baillon's Crake, White-shouldered Fairywren,
+Other birds we may see here include Baillon's Crake, Black and Yellow Bittern, White-shouldered Fairywren,

 Australian Reed Warbler, and Papuan Grassbird.